ssmaceachern-dev/mythicalmonsters/chapter1_myths_and_dice.md

 2. **The players decide what actions their characters take in response and the Storyteller determines the challenge.** The players can use their characters' abilities to react accordingly.
 The Storyteller takes this information and determines if there is anything challenging the actions of the characters.

 	>One player declares their intent to jump through one of the windows.
-The storyteller states that jumping through the window is fairly easy and says succeeding would require a CR 2 Finesse Test.
+The storyteller states that jumping through the window is a fairly easy Block challenge and says succeeding would require a CR 2 Finesse Test.

 3. **The players invoke aspects against their Tests and determine if they wish to spend vigor.** The players roll dice according to the rating of their invoked aspects along with any enhancement.